pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/Testing.md

 ```

 ```
-🛑 testSomething(): A state change does not match expectation: …
+❌ A state change does not match expectation: …

   − TestStoreTests.State(count: 999)
   + TestStoreTests.State(count: 1)